-- cooperate with the LA in reviewing the provision that is available locally and developing the local offer: - have oversight of the SEND strategy within their respective school and across the Trust;; - make sure that students with SEND engage in the activities of the school alongside students who don't have SEND; - make sure that the school has arrangements in place to support any students with medical conditions; - provide access to a broad and balanced curriculum; - ensure that there is a strategic approach to identifying and responding to SEND; - ensure that all statutory reporting is available on the school's website; - ensure that the admissions process in each school has information about the arrangements for the admission of disabled children, the steps taken to prevent disabled children being treated less favourably than others, the facilities provided to assist access of disabled children, and the school's accessibility plans; - make sure that there is a qualified teacher designated as SENCO for the school and that the key responsibilities of the role are set out, and monitor the effectiveness of how these are carried out; - in secondary schools, make sure that all students from year 8 until year 13 are provided with independent careers advice.
+- co-operate with the LA in reviewing the provision that is available locally and developing the local offer; - have oversight of the inclusion strategy within their respective school and across the Trust;; - make sure that students identified with SEND engage in the activities of the school alongside students who have not been identified with SEND; - make sure that the school has arrangements in place to support any students with medical conditions; - provide access to a broad and balanced curriculum; - ensure that there is a strategic approach to identifying and responding to SEND;

+- ensure that all statutory reporting is available on the school's website; - ensure that the admissions process in each school has information about the arrangements for the admission of disabled children, the steps taken to prevent disabled children being treated less favourably than others, the facilities provided to assist access of disabled children, and the school's accessibility plans; - make sure that there is a qualified teacher designated as SENCo for the school and that the key responsibilities of the role are set out, and monitor the effectiveness of how these are carried out including reviewing the annual SEND report; and - in secondary schools, make sure that all students from year 8 until year 13 are provided with independent careers advice.

-7.3 The SEN link governor
+6.3 The inclusion link governor

-The name and contact details of each school's SEND link governor can be found in Part B of this policy.
-The SEND governor will:
+The name and contact details of each phase-level SEND link governor can be found in Part B of this policy.
+The inclusion governor will:

-- help to raise awareness of SEND issues at governing board meetings; - monitor the quality and effectiveness of SEND provision within the school and update the governing board on this; and - work with the headteacher and SENCO to determine the strategic development of the SEND policy and provision in the school.
+- help to raise awareness of SEND issues at governing board meetings; and - monitor the quality and effectiveness of SEND provision within the school and update the governing board on this through termly visits which will be structured by the Trust's inclusion lead.

-7.4 The headteacher
+6.4 The headteacher